-When launching the service, the service provider creates one or more Geo / Risk Profiles.
-Each profile divides the list of all the countries in the world into three zones:
+When launching the service, the service provider creates one or more Geo profiles.
+Each profile divides the list of all the world's countries into three zones, depending on the call processing approach:

-- Trustful A country (or countries) where users intend to use the service.
-Service usage is allowed without restrictions. - Cautious Countries where it would be unusual (but still possible on a relatively low number of calls) for a customer to use the service without screening.
-Then any attempt to make an outgoing call from a country listed here will be screened, where he or she must provide additional credentials to prove that this is indeed a legitimate user.
+- Trustful this is a country (or countries) where users intend to use the service.
+Service usage is allowed without restrictions. - Cautious these are countries where it would be unusual (but still possible, for a relatively low number of calls) for a customer to use the service without screening.
+Any attempt to make an outgoing call from a country on this list will be screened.
+The customer must provide additional credentials to prove that the call is being made by a legitimate user.

-NOTE: The number of suspicious calls that can be made without screening is configured for each Geo / Risk profile.
-The default value is 5, you can change it to 3 or 10.
+NOTE: The number of suspicious calls that can be made without screening is configured for each Geo profile.
+The default value is 5, but you can change it to 3 or 10.

-Paranoid - Any usage attempt from these countries will be treated as a potential security breach and immediately screened.
+• Paranoid - any attempt to use the service from within these countries is immediately screened and treated as a potential security breach.
 The customer must provide additional credentials to prove that this is indeed a legitimate user.